FastRoutervs.Portkey

 Both are OpenAI-compatible.
 The bulk of migration is endpoint and key changes.
 Portkey Configs (fallback, conditional routing) port to FastRouter strategies — usually a 1:1 mapping with category-based routing replacing some conditional rules.
 Virtual keys map to FastRouter API keys.
 We help with cutover for production workloads.

 Yes — for what it does.
 The OSS Gateway (~122KB, MIT) is fast and solid.
-It's the gateway primitive only — observability, governance, prompt management, evals are cloud-only.
+It's the gateway primitive only — observability, governance, prompt management, and evals are cloud-only.
 If your need is "give me a fast multi-provider proxy I can self-host," the OSS Gateway alone may be enough.
-If you need governance and evals, you're back to comparing managed products.

 Genuinely broader than FastRouter's today.
 60+ built-ins, plus Patronus AI (hallucination detection, RAG-specific), Aporia (data leak prevention, policies), and integrations with Bedrock and Azure native guardrails.
 If your security team has specific 3rd-party guardrail requirements, this is a real Portkey advantage.